flancia-coop/doc.anagora.org/social-coop-oc.md

 Cal: Question from Flancian on Zulip, where should we discuss?
 OC?
 Somewhere else?

 L: What were the questions?
+Hosting, moderation?
+Questions relevant to CWG

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar